ahmedmagdiosman/GPU-HOG/README.md

 # CUDA HOG

 A GPU implementation of Histogram of Oriented Gradients [Dalal 2005] with the default parameters.
 The algorithm uses a sliding window on the image to generate the histograms.
-The feature vectors is saved under "GPU_features" and the gradient magnitude-and-angle calculation step is saved in "gradient.txt", it's not pretty though :P
+The feature vectors are saved under "GPU_features" and the gradient magnitude-and-angle calculation step is saved in "gradient.txt", it's not pretty though :P

 ## Installation
 * CImg is needed to read images from disk.
 It is already included.